MBZUAI-Aim-For-scale/training-program-2025/demo_3/README.md

 ---

-## Purpose

-The purpose of this demo is to help users understand **how forecast quality is measured** and how model performance can vary depending on the chosen metric, variable, forecast lead time, and ground-truth dataset.

-Instead of only producing forecasts, this demo teaches users how to **interpret verification results** and compare the strengths and weaknesses of different AI and operational weather models.

----

 ## What This Demo Does

 The demo provides an **interactive web-based evaluation tool** where users can configure a forecast comparison and instantly visualize the results.